-Nominations are now open for the Grassroots Football Peoples Award vote
+Nominations are now CLOSED for the Grassroots Football Peoples Award vote

 He poured his life and soul in to the club, and after 30 years service, the last founding father is stepping down from Lurgan Town FC.

 Following his time at Hill Street FC, another club that he founded, in 1988 the then 35 year old formed our club.
 His plan was simple – to give local lads the opportunity to play football, regardless of their background or ability.

 Brian said: “Junior Mercer and myself set the club up because there was no youth teams in the Town.
 Players were having to go Lisburn and Belfast to get football.
 Both Junior and myself had sons who were looking to play so it made sense.